-- (a) Any Member of the Executive can request may require that the proper officer to make sure that place an item is placed on the agenda for of the next available meeting of the Executive to consider for consideration.
-If the proper officer he/she receives such a request the proper officer will comply. - (b) The proper officer will make sure that an item is place an item d on the agenda of the next available meeting of the Executive where a relevant Policy Development and Scrutiny Committee or the full Council have resolved that an item be considered by the Executive. - (c) Any Councillor may ask the proper officer to put an item on the agenda of an Executive meeting for consideration, and if the Leader agrees the item will be considered at the next available meeting of the Executive.
-The notice of the meeting will give the name of the Councillor who asked for the item to be considered.
-[This Councillor will be invited to attend the meeting, whether or not it is a public meeting and given the opportunity to speak.]

-(d) The Head of Paid Service, Monitoring Officer and/or the Chief Finance Officer may include an item for consideration on the agenda of an Executive meeting and may require the proper officer to call such a meeting in pursuance of their statutory duties.
+- (a) Any Member of the Executive can request that the proper officer place an item on the agenda for the Executive to consider.
+If the proper officer receives such a request the proper officer will comply. - (b) The proper officer will place an item on the agenda of the next available meeting of the Executive where a relevant Policy Development and Scrutiny Committee or the full Council have resolved that an item be considered by the Executive. - (c) Any Councillor may ask the proper officer to put an item on the agenda of an Executive meeting for consideration, and if the Leader agrees the item will be considered at the next available meeting of the Executive.
+The notice of the meeting will give the name of the Councillor who asked for the item to be considered. - (d) The Head of Paid Service, Monitoring Officer and/or the Chief Finance Officer may include an item for consideration on the agenda of an Executive meeting and may require the proper officer to call such a meeting in pursuance of their statutory duties.
 Any other Chief Officer may similarly include an item for consideration and require the proper officer to call a meeting.